Educational Leadership (EDUL)

 Explores global educational change from the perspectives of classical/rational organizational theory, open systems theory, contingency theory, and social systems theories.
 Educational leaders will understand the dynamics of educational change and the process to manage change.

-EDUL 7053 Cultural Diversity in Educational Leadership: 3 semester hours.
+EDUL 7305 Diversity in Educational Institutions: 3 semester hours.

 Examines critical issues related to providing leadership for diverse student populations.
 Educational and Social Service leaders will understand what it means to be a culturally responsive and learn strategies to rectify current race, class, and gender inequities that exist throughout educational systems.